 But invasion of privacy is not this type of crime.

-Penal Code 1203.4 PC says an expungement releases an individual from many of the hardships associated with a conviction.
+Penal Code 1203.4 PC says an expungement releases you from many of the hardships associated with a conviction.

-A defendant is entitled to an expungement if he successfully completes either:
+You are entitled to an expungement if you successfully complete either:

 - probation, or